-Activities-based classifications

-- Income source: the main income sources (interest, fees and commissions, trading income and foreign exchange gains and losses) - 2.
-Geographical diversification: both the degree and focus of international exposures (versions 1 and 2)

-Scale of operations

-1. Size: the amount of total assets and the designation of the institution as being of systemic relevance
+Activities-based classifications Income source: the main income sources (interest, fees and commissions, trading income and foreign exchange gains and losses) 2.
+Geographical diversification: both the degree and focus of international exposures (versions 1 and 2) Scale of operations 1.
+Size: the amount of total assets and the designation of the institution as being of systemic relevance Risk profile 1.
+Overall risk and vulnerabilities based on the Supervisory Review and Evaluation Process (SREP) scores 2.

-Risk profile

-- 1. Overall risk and vulnerabilities based on the Supervisory Review and Evaluation Process (SREP) scores - 2.
 Sovereign exposures: exposures to (and credit rating of) sovereigns of different geographical areas

 The precise definitions of the variables employed for the classifications are given in Section 2.6.
-For the first release of Supervisory Banking Statistics in December 2016, all classifications are based on a data cut-off date of 15 October 2016.
-The cut-off date refers to the point in time at which the analysis of the data applies; resubmissions after this date are not taken into consideration.
+For the first release of Supervisory Banking Statistics in November 2016, all classifications were based on a data cut-off date of 15 October 2016.
+Resubmissions of data after the cut-off date are not taken into consideration for that publication.
+The subsequent publications will fix this date three months after the relevant reference date (to which the analysis of the data applies) as shown below.